csvpath/csvpath/README.md

         ]
 ```

-In this case we're using the "when" operator, `->`, to determine when to print.
+In this case, we're using the "when" operator, `->`, to determine when to print.

 For lots more ideas see the unit tests and [more examples here](#examples).